KD2D/Chat-for-Meta-Llama-Inst/README.md

 ---

-This is the code for working with the Meta-Llama-B-Instruct GPT model in the console.
+This is the code for working with the Meta-Llama-3-xB-Instruct GPT model in the console.

 To ensure proper operation of the code, make sure to install the model from this link: `https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct`